-- actual or anticipated fluctuations in our quarterly results of operations and changes of our expected results; - announcements by us or our competitors of new services, acquisitions, strategic relationships, joint ventures or capital investments; - additions to or departures of our senior management personnel; - detrimental negative publicity about us, our competitors or our industry; - changes in financial estimates by securities research analysts; - regulatory developments affecting us, our brand partners or our industry; - changes in the economic performance or market valuations of other internet, e-commerce or online retail companies in China; - fluctuations of exchange rates between the Renminbi and the U.S. dollar; - release or expiry of lock-up or other transfer restrictions on our outstanding shares or ADSs; and - sales or perceived potential sales of additional equity securities or ADSs.
+- actual or anticipated fluctuations in our quarterly results of operations and changes of our expected results; - announcements by us or our competitors of new services, acquisitions, strategic relationships, joint ventures or capital investments; - additions to or departures of our senior management personnel; - detrimental negative publicity about us, our competitors or our industry; - changes in financial estimates by securities research analysts; - regulatory developments affecting us, our brand partners or our industry; - changes in the economic performance or market valuations of other internet, e-commerce or online retail companies in China; - changes in major business terms between our brand suppliers and us; - fluctuations of exchange rates between the Renminbi and the U.S. dollar; - · release or expiry of lock-up or other transfer restrictions on our outstanding shares or ADSs; and - sales or perceived potential sales of additional equity securities or ADSs.